guptahimDub/GameChallenge/README.md

 ## Installation Steps
 1. Clone the Git Repository.
-2. Build the project using Maven.

-## Build Projects

-`mvn clean install` - under \GameChallenge
+2. Build the project using Maven: `mvn clean install` - under \GameChallenge
 3. The `jar` file will be created under the target folder - \target\GameTakeaway-0.0.1-SNAPSHOT.jar

 ## Usage